 Support Restoration Efforts with Vermont Habitat Stamp

-Buy a 2024 Habitat Stamp today and your donation will directly support grasslands on the ground.
+Buy a 2024 Habitat Stamp to support grassland habitat conservation in Vermont.
 The Habitat Stamp makes an enormous impact on the lasting work we and our partners can accomplish, from public land conservation to invasive species control.
-Remember, your donation also leverages a federal match, turning a $15 donation into almost $45 on the ground, specifically earmarked for grassland conservation projects.
+Remember, your donation will leverage a federal match, turning a $15 Habitat Stamp into almost $45 on the ground.

 Delay Mowing When Able

-To help wildlife rear their young, landowners who do not need to mow for animal forage can accommodate nesting birds and other young wildlife by cutting late in the summer, preferably after August 1.
+To help wildlife rear their young, landowners who do not need to mow for animal forage or invasive species reduction can accommodate nesting birds and other young wildlife by cutting late in the summer, preferably after August 1.

 Landowners who face a loss of income from delayed mowing can apply for assistance through the Natural Resources Conservation Service or The Bobolink Project.